Kahnezzer/OldNewEngland/README.md

 A: Yes.

 **Q: Can I add my own mods?**
-A: The list is right at the .ba2 limit so it depends what you add.
+A: The list is right at the .ba2 limit so it depends and may cause crashing

 ---